 Evergreen, Ground covers, Shrubs, Decorative fruit or berries

-Grown for form and foliage; clusters of small flowers are rather inconspicuous.
-Used chiefly as background plantings, hedges.
-Berries (typically pea size) are enjoyed by birds; volunteer seedlings may be a nuisance.Rhamnus californica
+Form and foliage make these excel as background plantings, especially since the clusters of small flowers are rather inconspicuous.
+Berries (typically pea size) are enjoyed by birds; volunteer seedlings may be a nuisance.Frangula californica

 Native to California, southwest Oregon, and Arizona.
-To 3–15 ft. tall, 8 ft. wide.
+Grows to 3–15 ft. tall, 8 ft. wide.
 Grown near the ocean, plant may have a low, spreading habit; in woodlands, it grows upright.
-Leaves are 1–3 in. long, variable—shiny or dull, dark green to yellowish green, usually paler on undersides (some forms have gray, hairy leaf undersides).
+Leaves are 1–3 in. long, variable—shiny or dull, dark green to yellowish green, usually paler on the undersides (some forms have gray, hairy leaf undersides).
 Berries turn from green to red to black as they ripen.
-Low-growing, ground cover varieties available.
+Low-growing, groundcover varieties are available.

 Thick spikes closely set with 1/2-in.-long flowers are topped with clusters of leaflike bracts that re...